kirex0/kirex0/README.md

 * Contact me at [kswork9@gmail.com](mailto:kswork9@gmail.com)
 * I'm currently working on [Roadrunner Connect](https://roadrunnerconnect.co/) full-stack application involving Dart/Flutter, MongoDB, NodeJS, ExpressJS, and Mongoose.

+* Previous Projects: Spiderbyte - This is a coding challenge website that uses tags and a difficulty rating set by the user, to generate coding challenges tailore to the individual user.
+The user can select content tags, subject tags, and a difficulty from 1-10.
+A coding challenge will be generated using Google's Gemini, a solution to the challenge will be generated and verified, and then the challenge will be added to the database for anyone to solve.
+[Spiderbyte Repositories](https://github.com/stars/kirex0/lists/spiderbyte)

 | Top Languages | GitHub Streak |
 |--------------|--------------|
 | ![kirex0's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=kirex0&theme=tokyonight&show_icons=true&hide_border=true&layout=compact) | ![kirex0's Streak](https://github-readme-streak-stats.herokuapp.com/?user=kirex0&theme=tokyonight&hide_border=true)